Skip to main content

 Why This Breed May Be a Good Fit

-• Low shedding (good for allergy-sensitive households)
+• Low shedding (well-suited to allergy-sensitive households)

-• Mentally engaging without being overwhelming
+• Mentally engaging without requiring high physical output

 Considerations

-• Regular professional grooming required
+• Regular professional grooming required every 6–8 weeks — the main ongoing cost

-• Can develop separation anxiety
+• Can develop separation anxiety if left alone frequently

 6. Dachshund